Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * (Black) Is used for the text shadows.

-* (White) Is use for the menu options in the navbar and for the paragraph in the home , log in and register, add and edit adventure page textfields .
+* (White) Is use for the menu options in the navbar and for the paragraph in the home , log in and register, add and edit adventure page text fields .

 * (Lightgrey) Is used for background forms in all of the sites pages.